PLEASE NOTE: We can only help with transport rescues in our region, which is Central Massachusetts.

 Koi Fish Rescue & Adoption Services – Established May 2019 – With the completion of our BEAUTIFUL NEW pond we are now offering a new rescue and adoption program and this one ISN’T for the furry family members!
 This program is for our finned friends “Koi Rescue & Adoption Services“.
 We understand that there are many reasons someone might not be able to care for their Koi fish.
 As with many animals we rescue and adopt out, there comes a time when the most humane thing to do is let them find a better home, a home that can better care for them, and a place of safety and health.
 Your finned friends will enjoy time in our 80×50 foot pond.
 Over 65,000 gallons with multiple hiding areas, different depths, various water features with lights, fountains and bubblers.

 MOST IMPORTANT – Please DO NOT let your Koi fish die and above all do not turn them loose in the wild – they will NOT survive.
-If you can no longer take care of your pond, are moving, or just over-stocked contact us to rescue them.
+If you can no longer take care of your pond, are moving, or just over-stocked contact us to rescue them by filling out our Koi Fish Rescue Form.

 Before you call us to help your Koi